MengyiShu/RASC/README.md

 However, due to the property of the algorithm, they will still be labeled with highest score of reference cells they resemble.
 Thus, some weird cells might be filtered or marked as normal cells.
-My package will fix this problem by calculating the average of the similarity score and finds cell that has low scores and relabeling them with AUcell to make the cell annotation part more accurate.
+My package will fix this problem by provide alternative way to label the cell type.
 The version of R is 4.1.0 and the platform used for this package is windows

 ## Installation